Mommy Evolution

 Try these wonderful scissor practice activities with your kids!

-For more fine motor practice, consider the following:
+For more fine motor ideas and practice:

 My daughter isn’t quite there yet, but this would be great next year for her to start practiving her scissor skills.